runtypes/runtypes/README.md

 ## Readonly records and arrays

-Array and Record runtypes have a special function `.asReadonly()`, that creates a new runtype where the values are readonly.
+Array and Record funtypes have a special function `.asReadonly()`, that creates a new runtype where the values are readonly.

 For example: